top of page

 • Verbal (we are unable to conduct assessments on non-verbal individuals)

-• Able to attend an assessment in person or via video call.
+• Able to attend an assessment in person or via video call (except intellectual disability assessments, which are only available in person).

 What don't we offer?